TomNisbet/nqsap-pcb/docs/_docs/build-02.md

 The second problem is that the Ring Counter requires an inverted N signal from the bus.
 The Loader was providing some inverted signals over the module interconnects, but this one was not included.
+As a temporary fix, the load input to the ring counter was wired to an unused bus line where it can be manually set or wired to an external inverter.
 The next version of the board will add a hex inverter to produce the needed signals locally.

 ### RAM and MAR